Previously used terms:

 - speech and/or language

-- At least two of the following four characteristics:
+C. At least three of the following six characteristics:

-- each individual aura symptom lasts 5-60 min 1
+- each individual aura symptom lasts 5-60 minutes1

 - the aura is accompanied, or followed within 60 minutes, by headache